| Melbourne — loading...

 3. Padre Coffee — The Brunswick East Powerhouse

 Padre is technically Brunswick East, but no Brunswick coffee list is complete without it.
-The roastery on Lygon Street is enormous — rows of green bean sacks, a Probat roaster running on weekdays, and a café up front where you can taste the results.
-Padre sources from estates across the world, including lesser-known growing regions in Indonesia and India, and they’re one of Melbourne’s most respected independent roasters.
+The roastery on Lygon Street is enormous — rows of green bean sacks, a Probat roaster running on weekdays, and a cafe up front where you can taste the results.
+Padre sources from estates across the world, including lesser-known growing regions in Indonesia and India, and they are one of Melbourne’s most respected independent roasters.

 Order this: The house blend flat white ($4.80) — smooth, reliable, excellent with milk.
-For black coffee lovers, a single-origin pour-over ($7) from whatever’s seasonal.
+For black coffee lovers, a single-origin pour-over ($7) from whatever is seasonal.

-Address: 494 Lygon Street, Brunswick East Hours: Daily, 7am–4pm Insider tip: Ask the staff to walk you through the current bean selection.
-They’re genuinely knowledgeable and won’t talk down to you.
-Padre is also a perfect bridge between Brunswick’s Sydney Road scene and Brunswick East’s more laid-back café culture.
-If you’re heading north, Coburg has a growing specialty coffee scene worth exploring too.
+Address: 494 Lygon Street, Brunswick East Hours: Daily, 7am-4pm Insider tip: Ask the staff to walk you through the current bean selection.
+They are genuinely knowledgeable and will not talk down to you.
+Padre is also a perfect bridge between Brunswick’s Sydney Road scene and Brunswick East’s more laid-back cafe culture.

 4. Code Black Coffee — The Industrial Standard

-Order this: The flat white ($4.80) — it’s their house standard and it’s very good.
+Order this: The flat white ($4.80) — their house standard and it is very good.
 For a filter experience, the batch brew ($5) rotates between origins and is always worth checking.

 5. Coffee for the People Roasting Co — The Neighbourhood Roaster